AmrGanz/MachineConfigAnalyzer/README.md

 # Notes:
 - machineConfig files should be in YAML format "for now".
 - `compare` operation will first `decode`, even if `decode` operation was already done.
-- This tool uses `yq` that can be installed by running the following command:
+- This tool uses `yq` to filter YAML outputs, it can be installed by running the following command:
 ~~~
 # pip install yq
 ~~~